Bluesky: Corporate structure

 Bluesky Social, officially named Bluesky Social PBC, is a privately owned for-profit corporation.
 The company is headquartered in Seattle, Washington, but considers itself "decentralized" without a physical head office.
 As of September 2025, it had 29 employees.

 Bluesky Social is a benefit corporation; as such, it is allowed to use its profits for the public good, and is not obligated to maximize shareholder value or return profits to its shareholders as dividends.
-It is owned by CEO Jay Graber and other Bluesky Social employees.
+It is owned by former CEO Jay Graber and other Bluesky Social employees.
 Graber has the largest ownership share of the company.
 In late 2024, members of the board of directors included Graber, Jeremie Miller, Mike Masnick, and Kinjal Shah.

 Funding for operations, as of late 2024, comes primarily from investors and venture capital firms.
 No advertising is available on the service as of December 2024, and Jay Graber has stated that Bluesky will not "enshittify the network with ads".
 The company may introduce an optional subscription service for users as well as user-to-user payment services in the future.
 As of April 2025, the company's only revenue stream was the hosting of accounts on custom domains.

+On March 9, 2026, it was announced that Jay Graber had stepped down from her role as CEO, replaced in the interim by venture capitalist Toni Schneider.